tanviroy/party-psy/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-I also would like to credit my really cool CS Professor Debayan Gupta (again) for being the reason behind my interest in CS.
+I would like to credit my really cool CS Professor Debayan Gupta (again) for being the reason behind my interest in CS.
-Lastly, I would like to thank my best friend "smol gurl" for being my biggest inspiration.
+I would also like to thank my best friend "smol gurl" for being my biggest inspiration.